cambiotraining/unix-shell/materials/xx-archiving.md

 md5sum: WARNING: 1 computed checksum did NOT match
 ```

-As you can see, the check now failed, because the modified file no longer matches the original file from which we created the MD5 hash.
+The check fails because the modified file no longer matches the file used to create the recorded MD5 hash.

-The `sha256sum` command works in very much the same way.
+The `sha256sum` command works in the same way.
-You can also create a fingerprint for multiple files at once, by giving them as an input to the commands (or using the `*` wildcard).
+You can also create hashes for several files at once by listing their names or using the `*` wildcard.

 ::: {.callout-tip collapse=true}
-#### For bioinformatics users: check the integerity of your sequencing files
+#### For bioinformatics users: check the integrity of sequencing files

-For those doing bioinformatics, and in particular sequencing using a company, you may have noticed that often a file named `md5.txt` (or something similar) is provided with your FASTQ files.
+When a sequencing company supplies FASTQ files, it often also provides a file named `md5.txt` or something similar.
-The file can be used to check the integrity of your downloaded files using the command we just shown.
+Use this file to check that your downloaded files match the files supplied by the company.

-Always do this check - you've paid for your expensive data, so make sure that it is intact after you get it from the company!
+Run the check after downloading your data so that you can detect an incomplete or corrupted transfer before analysing the files.
 :::

 ## Exercises